mikeckennedy/python-switch/README.md

     print('Result is {}'.format(s.result))
 ```

-Now compare that to they espoused *pythonic* way:
+Now compare that to the espoused *pythonic* way:

 ```python
 # with raw dicts